Record-setting Saints QB Brees announces retirement at 42 - WTMJ

 Brees’ 32 completions (on 39 attempts) tied a Super Bowl record, just one of numerous times the 6-foot-1 quarterback, drafted by the San Diego Chargers out of Purdue in the beginning of the second round of the 2001 draft, etched his name in NFL record books.

-Indeed, the hallmarks of Brees’ career have been his decision-making, timing and accuracy.
+Indeed, a hallmark of Brees’ career has been his decision-making, timing and accuracy.

 Brees not only holds the NFL’s single-season record for completion rate at 74.4% in 2018, but also holds the second-highest mark at 74.3 in 2019 and third-highest at 72% in 2017.